Thomas Rotherham: Endowments

 Rotherham built part of Lincoln College, Oxford, and increased its endowment; at Cambridge, where he was four times Chancellor and Master of Pembroke Hall, he helped to build the University Library.

 In 1480 Rotherham endowed a Chapel of Jesus within Rotherham parish church, providing a priest to sing masses for the souls of his ancestors.
 He founded the College of Jesus in Rotherham as a memorial to his first teacher.
 The foundations of the red brick College were laid at his birthplace in Brookgate in March 1482 and a licence was granted on 22 January 1483 "for the honour and glory of the name of Jesus Christ to found a perpetual College".

 The statutes of the college were dated 1 February 1483.
 The College of Jesus was to consist of a Provost and three Fellows, all to be in Holy Orders, who must attend church on Sundays and Holy Days.
 The Fellows were to teach grammar and train the six choristers of Jesus in song and music.
 They were also to teach promising boys who did not aspire to the priesthood reading, writing, and reckoning, free of charge.
 If the boys continued to show merit, they should be taught the rudiments of grammar and music.
-The college was dissolved around 1550 by Edward VI of England and all its possessions seized by the crown.
+The college was dissolved around 1550 by Edward VI and all its possessions seized by the crown.
 Very little now remains of the original building, although the street is still known as College Street.

 The teaching of grammar to boys continued at Rotherham after the 1550s.
 The Rotherham Grammar School looked upon Thomas Rotherham as its founder, took 1483 to be its year of origin, and adopted as its badge the armorial bearings of Thomas Rotherham.
 The school took its last intake of boys in September 1965 and was progressively phased-out over the following several years.

 Rotherham is still remembered in the name of Thomas Rotherham College, which is the post-1967 descendant of the Rotherham Grammar School for Boys.